streamlit/docs/content/streamlit-cloud/get-started/index.md

 ### New user survey

 As a final step to account creation, we ask users about themselves and their experience with Streamlit.
-This is also when users agree to our terms of use.
+This is also when users acknowledge our [Terms of use](https://www.streamlit.io/sharing/terms-of-use) and [Privacy notice](https://streamlit.io/privacy-policy).
 The email you provide in this survey is not used as your account email.

 ## Log in to share.streamlit.io